Artificial Intelligence (AI) is changing everything.

 By documenting training data, design choices and decision reasoning, systems promote user trust.

-These AI ethics boards evaluate fairness and safety standards, embedding checks into an AI's entire lifecycle.
+These ethics boards evaluate fairness and safety standards, embedding checks into an AI's entire lifecycle.

-Additionally, Bias Bounty Programs enhance vigilance by rewarding external experts who surface hidden flaws in live systems.
+There's also Bias Bounty Programs, which reward external experts who surface hidden flaws in live systems.

 AI Governance Levels

-Organizations typically progress through three maturity governance levels.
+Organizations typically progress through three maturity levels of governance.

 1. Informal Governance Level